Xmr-nxbx/Transformer-model-for-program-translation/readme.md

-## Transformer model for program translation
+# Transformer model for program translation

-### Introduction
+## Introduction

 Today, many studies focus on applying neural networks to software engineering tasks such as comment generation, code search, clone detection, and so on.
 Among them, the program translation task requires the model to translate the source code to the target code without changing its functionality.
 This task requires the model to understand the source code semantics and generate code based on the specifications of the target programming language.

-This repository is created to investigate the program translation baseline Transformer. the CodeTrans dataset is shown in [CodeXGLUE/CodeTrans](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/code-to-code-trans).
+This repository is created to investigate the program translation baseline Transformer.
+The CodeTrans dataset is shown in [CodeXGLUE/CodeTrans](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/code-to-code-trans).

-In addition, the model has some feature, such as:
+In addition, our model has some feature, such as:

 1. simple modification of parameters
 2. gradient accumulation